OmniBTC/DOLA-Protocol/en/README.md

 The peer-to-peer pool model is where the borrower borrows from a pool and the lender deposits funds into the pool in advance to receive the proceeds.
 There are three main entities in the peer-to-peer pool model: the borrower, the platform and the lender, with the platform acting as a lending reservoir and as a counterparty to the borrower and the lender.
 As the borrower, the appropriate NFTs are bundled into a unique NFT through the platform as a single unit of collateral and unavailable for any interaction.
 The cryptocurrency is then lent from the lending pool based on the floor price of the underlying and the collateral ratio set by the platform; the lender earns interest by depositing the cryptocurrency into the lending pool to provide liquidity.
 Liquidation is triggered when the borrower's health factor falls below 1 due to a significant drop in the floor price of the underlying.
 The advantages of peer-to-peer pooling are time efficiency and risk diversification through pooling, while the disadvantages are that it is not conducive to low liquidity assets and long-tail assets, and also suffers from poor capital utilization.

-Omni Protocol will support both peer-to-peer model and peer-to-pool model for full-chain NFT lending.
+DOLA Protocol will support both peer-to-peer model and peer-to-pool model for omnichain NFT lending.
 By fusing the advantages of both models, users will have more options to support long-tail assets while bringing higher time efficiency.

 ### 2.2.4 OmniSwap

 OmniSwap is a one-click cross-chain Swap by aggregating liquidity across public chains.
 OmniSwap brings users a better Swap experience by effectively combining Dex and token bridges from different public chains to find the best route.
 At present, OmniSwap is already online to support EVM public chain led by Ether and Aptos public chain, using Stargate and Wormhole token bridges to combine Dex of different public chains to achieve one-click Swap.

 The current OmniSwap is an effective improvement to the single-chain Swap.
-However, fusing OmniSwap into Omni Protocol can have higher capital efficiency.
+However, fusing OmniSwap into DOLA Protocol can have higher capital efficiency.
 By using the Dex application built with PMM, most of the cross-chain Swap is done within the protocol, and the advantage of PMM algorithm can be effectively used to bring lower slippage and lower gas operating experience to users.

 ### 2.2.5 Other Projects

 The Web3 world is always evolving and changing day by day.
 Financial and non-financial Web3 applications are popping up all over the place.
-Omni Protocol will leave enough room for expansion to meet the interfacing needs of these Web3 projects.
-By introducing these Web3 applications into Omni Protocol, project parties can effectively access the user and capital liquidity of each public chain and promote the development of Web3 projects.
+DOLA Protocol will leave enough room for expansion to meet the interfacing needs of these Web3 projects.
+By introducing these Web3 applications into DOLA Protocol, project parties can effectively access the user and capital liquidity of each public chain and promote the development of Web3 projects.
 Users have more choices and discover more value and fun.

 ## 2.3 Message Layer